 |Specialised Sports Coach: gymnastics, dance, dodgeball

-The school will continue to focus on the following areas:
+The school will continue to focus or develop in the following areas:

-- Continue to increase pupil participation in competitive sport with our disabled pupils and Key Stage One pupils
+- Continue to increase and maintain pupil participation in competitive sport with our disabled pupils and Key Stage One pupils

-- Participation in a wide range of inter schools competitive sport across the age range
+- Increase participation in a wide range of inter schools competitive sport across the age range

 - Employ the skills and expertise of Sports coach to deliver coaching and support teaching (2 days a week)